nf-core/rnaseq/docs/output.md

 [Trim Galore!](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) is a wrapper tool around Cutadapt and FastQC to peform quality and adapter trimming on FastQ files.
 By default, Trim Galore! will automatically detect and trim the appropriate adapter sequence.

 > **NB:** TrimGalore! will only run using multiple cores if you are able to use more than > 5 and > 6 CPUs for single- and paired-end data, respectively.
 The total cores available to TrimGalore! will also be capped at 4 (7 and 8 CPUs in total for single- and paired-end data, respectively) because there is no longer a run-time benefit.
-See [release notes](https://github.com/FelixKrueger/TrimGalore/blob/master/Changelog.md#version-060-release-on-1-mar-2019) and [discussion](https://github.com/nf-core/atacseq/pull/65)) before adding this logic to the nf-core/atacseq pipeline.
+See [release notes](https://github.com/FelixKrueger/TrimGalore/blob/master/Changelog.md#version-060-release-on-1-mar-2019) and [discussion whilst adding this logic to the nf-core/atacseq pipeline](https://github.com/nf-core/atacseq/pull/65).

 ![MultiQC - cutadapt trimmed sequence length plot](images/mqc_cutadapt_trimmed.png)